halcon74/hello-world/README.md

 Actually, this project has turned into someting greater.

-It happened so that, while reading the materials about C++, I found a good review about IDEs-editors / build systems for C++, after reading which I've chosen to work with qt-creator as IDE-editor and with SCons as build system...
+It happened so that, while reading the materials about C++, I found a good review about IDEs and build systems for C++, after reading which I've chosen to work with qt-creator as IDE/editor and with SCons as build system...

 I've liked much that SCons is not just another build system, but a *build system creation kit*.
 In my humble opinion, in this sense it is similar to Gentoo which is not just another distro, but a *meta-distro*, or a *distro designer*, in which